FOREX-Euro edges up, still shaky on ECB and Greece

 "The markets may be quiet for now due to holidays but the Greek vote on Dec.
 29 could really shake things up," said a trader at a Japanese bank.

-Sterling, also a sufferer against the dollar since July, was up 0.1 percent at $1.5630, but 0.2 percent weaker at 78.48 pence per euro.
-(Editing by Ruth Pitchford)
+Sterling, also a sufferer against the dollar since July, was up 0.1 percent at $1.5630, but 0.2 percent weaker at 78.44 pence per euro. (editing by John Stonestreet)

 * First Australian energy investment by Chow Tai Fook Enterprises